The purpose of endorsing ministries is to see the gospel grow by:

 - it is a WA serving ministry

 - it holds clearly articulated convictions aligned with those found in the PGP Theological Vision Statement.
 Consideration is to be given both to the official statements of the Ministry and to the known convictions of the key personnel.
 The official statements need to be not inconsistent with the PGP TVS.
-The known convictions of the key personnel need to consistent with the PGP TVS.
+The known convictions of the key personnel need to be consistent with the PGP TVS.
 This will normally be expressed in being a PGP Partner.

 - a vision or goal aligned with the Vision of the PGP, that is to advance the gospel in WA by equipping leaders, and promoting evangelism and church planting.